Sub Rebellion: Plot

 The thirteenth mission involves deployment to the northern straits, involving destroying multiple Imperial heavy underwater batteries.
-After this, the Poison Moth, the Empire's large flying fortress seaplane, enters the area.
+After this, the Empire's large flying fortress seaplane, arrives.
 The Chronos attacks and destroys the heavily armed and dangerous aircraft before it can gain altitude, preventing the carpet bombing attack on Allied Headquarters.
 The Allied Forces achieve control over the northern region.
 The fourteenth mission is a deployment to an ancient ruin, involving protecting three allied submarines equipped with special sonar against attacking enemy forces.
 A second goddess statue is discovered, and when it is placed against the one discovered in the second mission, they both warn against use of the "Stillness".
 The fifteenth mission involves eliminating an enemy excavation team trying to acquire a Sphinx-like Promethean object.
-Once the team is eliminated, the object activates, and is revealed to be a highly powerful and dangerous Guardian capable of skating on water, and it tries to destroy the Chronos, but the Chronos crew manage to kill it.
+Once the team is eliminated, the object activates, and is revealed to be a highly powerful and dangerous Guardian capable of skating on water, and it tries to destroy the Chronos, but the Chronos crew manage to defeat it.
 With constant achievement of military victories, the war is now in the Allies' favour, with their power surpassing the Empire.
-The sixteenth mission is a deployment to the old city area, involving eradicating an enemy special weapons team prepping an extremely dangerous device.
-After this is done, two large and powerful enemy submarines arrive.
-After they are wiped out, the Chronos is sent to investigate an energy reaction.
+The sixteenth mission is a deployment to the old city area, involving eradicating an enemy special weapons team prepping an extremely dangerous device, and wiping out two large enemy combat submarines.
+After this is done, the Chronos is sent to investigate an energy reaction.
 When the Chronos arrives, an ancient weapon is launched by the Empire.
 The Chronos pursues and disables it by destroying its propulsion system.
-There is speculation around the existence of a Promethan Holy Ground.
+There is speculation around the existence of a Promethean Holy Ground.
 In the seventeenth mission, there is a deployment to a labyrinth-like ancient ruin, involving fighting through Imperial forces to investigate an energy reaction very strongly suspected of having an ancient weapon (known as a Hidon) as its source.
 The Chronos reaches the weapon site, an aerial garden, before the Imperials do and excavates the weapon.
 The Hammerhead arrives (now with deadlier weapons) with backup and fights the Chronos, with the Hammerhead crew dismissing the war as meaningless.
 Again, the Chronos wins and the Hammerhead retreats.
 The Allied Forces intend to use the Hidon to destroy the Empire's main base.
 The Allies unleash the weapon the base, causing utter devastation and wiping out half of it.
 The eighteenth mission involves an all-out assault on the rest of the Empire's main base.
-When it and the defenders are destroyed, the enemy flagship Gleia attempts to escape (having the enemy Chiefs of Staff on board), but that too is destroyed.
+When its command towers and defenders are destroyed, the enemy flagship Gleia attempts to escape (having the enemy Chiefs of Staff on board), but this too is taken out.
 The Allied Forces now control around 70% of the Atlantic Ocean, but the Emperor refuses to surrender.
 The Allies, intent on ending the war, advance to Old Guinea, where the Imperial Palace and the Emperor are located.
 The nineteenth mission involves hunting down and wiping out two large Imperial fleets attempting to flee to the Pacific Ocean.
 After this mission, the Allies' Third Fleet advances on the Imperial Palace and captures it after a ferocious battle.
-However, the Emperor commits suicide before the Allies can reach him.
+However, the Emperor commits suicide before the Allies can capture him.
 The Emperor's death prevents the quick achievement of a peace treaty and a ceasefire.